usegalaxy-it/documentation/recas.md

 pip install openstackclient
 ```

 ## Access with IAM Token

 IAM is the Identity provider (IdP) used by ReCaS Cloud.
-We will use oidc-agent to interact with IAM
+We will use oidc-agent to interact with IAM.

 ### Install oidc-agent